sahej-dev/chip8-emulator/README.md

 ## Customizations

-All customization can be done before building by making the changes explained below.
+All customization must be done before building by making the changes as explained below.
+You will need to build from source if you want to customize the defaults.

 ### Colors